Max Thompson (footballer, born 1956)

-Maxwell Stuart Thompson (born 31 December 1956) is an English former footballer.
-A defender, he scored eight goals in 137 league games in a ten-year career in the Football League.
-At age 17 years and 128 days, he became Liverpool's youngest ever player (his record has since been broken) when he made his debut in May 1974.
-He joined Blackpool three years later, and went on to play 99 league games for the club in a four-year spell, and was also loaned out to the Dallas Tornado and Seattle Sounders.
+Maxwell Stuart Thompson (31 December 1956 – 27 June 2023) was an English footballer.
+A central defender, he scored eight goals in 137 league games in a ten-year career in the Football League.
+At age 17 years and 128 days, he became Liverpool's youngest-ever player (his record has since been broken) when he made his debut in May 1974.
+He joined Blackpool three years later, and went on to play 99 league games for the club in four years, and was also loaned out to the Dallas Tornado and Seattle Sounders.
 He then spent the 1980s with various clubs across the world: AFC Bournemouth, Port Vale, Baltimore Blast (USA), Académica de Coimbra (Portugal), Northwich Victoria, Caernarfon Town, Fleetwood, Newport County, Kramfors (Sweden), and Southport.
 He later worked at Anfield as a physiotherapist.